svlada/svlada.github.io/posts/spring-batch.md

 ### <a name="introduction" id="introduction">Introduction</a>

-This article describes problem with using default Spring Batch Job Repository configuration deployed on the WebSphere application server backed by Oracle database.
+This article describes a problem with using the default Spring Batch Job Repository configuration deployed on the WebSphere application server backed by the Oracle database.
 The following is the exception you may encounter:

 ```java
 org.springframework.dao.DataAccessResourceFailureException: Could not create Oracle LOB